 - To serve their industry and local community

-If you find your volunteers are moved by personal motivations, they’ll likely be influenced by the following reasons:
+If your volunteers are moved by personal motivations, they’ll likely be influenced by the following reasons:

 - To impact their profession and industry